-Note: Starting in 2013, a new 3.8 percent Medicare tax will also be imposed on interest, dividends, capital gains and other investment income for individuals making more than $200,000 ($250,000, if married filing jointly).
+Note: Since 2013, a 3.8 percent Medicare tax is also imposed on interest, dividends, capital gains and other investment income for individuals making more than $200,000 ($250,000, if married filing jointly).

 Please be advised that this materials is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transactions(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent advisor.